-- " Bring sample slowly to room temperature.
+- " Please bring sample slowly to room temperature.
 Sample hemolysis will influence the result.
 Hemolyzed specimen should not be used. - " Samples must be diluted so that the expected concentration falls within the kit's range.
-Sample should be diluted in 0.01 mol/L PBS (PH=7.0-7.2). - " If the sample are not indicated in the manual's applications, a preliminary experiment to determine the validity of the kit will be necessary. - " Fresh sample or recently obtained samples are recommended to prevent protein degradation and denaturalization that may lead to erroneous results.
-For better detection, it is highly recommended to use serum instead of plasma. - " Always use non-pyrogenic, endotoxin-free tubes for blood collection.
+Sample should be diluted in 0.01 mol/L PBS (PH=7.0-7.2). - " If the sample are not indicated in the manual's applications, a preliminary experiment to determine the validity of the kit will be necessary. - " Fresh sample or recently obtained samples are recommended to prevent protein degradation and denaturalization that may lead to erroneous results. - " Always use non-pyrogenic, endotoxin-free tubes for blood collection.